mateusblm/text-editor/README.md

-# PyTextEditor like Ubuntu(Text Editor) interface, using Python and Tkinter!
+# PyTextEditor similar to Ubuntu(Text Editor) interface, using Python and Tkinter!